domienschepers/wifi-framework/docs/EXTENSIONS.md

 ## Extending the Control Interface

-In _hostap_, Access Points and Clients have a dedicated control interface, implemented in the following files:
+In _hostap_, Access Points and Clients have a dedicated control interface.
+Other programs can send commands to _hostap_ over this control interface, which is implemented using UNIX domain sockets.
+The control interface will also send events (status messages) over this control interface (e.g. when a client connected to the access point).
+This control interface is implemented in the following files:
 ```
 /dependencies/hostap_2_9/hostapd/ctrl_iface.c
 /dependencies/hostap_2_9/wpa_supplicant/ctrl_iface.c
 ```
 Making adjustments to the respective `ctrl_iface.c` file will allow us to add new functionality to an access point or client station.

 #### Command Prefix

-We prepend all control interface commands and responses with a `> ` prefix.
+When using the control interface, we need to differentiate between command responses and events (status messages) that hostap may send at any time.
+To accomplish this, we prepend all control interface commands and responses with a `> ` prefix.
 This allows the framework to properly identify responses to commands (and not accidently interpret an event as a command response).

 #### Example